CorcozLeonard/My-very-first-project/README.md

 # My-very-first-project
-It need a lot more to work with.
+It need a lot more to work to do.